gabrielh-silvestre/crud-talkers/README.md

 ### Continued development

-The first feature I want to implement is test coverage of 80%, using Mocha, Chai and Sinon libraries, I plan to do this by mid April.
+~~The first feature I want to implement is test coverage of 80%, using Mocha, Chai and Sinon libraries, I plan to do this by mid April.~~ Tests implemented May 25th.
+(03/25/2022)

 The second step is a refactoring of useCases and validations, I plan to remove data validation and errors treatment of useCase layer and do that with middleware.
 The plan is do that before May.